Saturday, November 19, 2022

 Honestly, we're unsure why people let themselves be deceived to overpay for Christmas in New York City.
 To see what it really looks like, please use this link...

-After putting our things in our hotel room, we changed clothes and hopped into a cab from the taxi stand at the neighboring hotel.
+After putting our things in our hotel room, we changed clothes, and walked to the taxi stand at the neighboring hotel.
+We hopped into a luxurious cab.

 The Mercedes sped us to a theatre named Friedrichstadt-Palast, a.k.a.
 Palast Berlin (Berlin Palace).